khattakdev/hackshare/README.md

 ### Installation Guidelines

-A step by step guide on getting a development environment running
+A step by step guide on getting a development environment up and running

-- Open Terminal and run
+- Open terminal and run

 ```
 git clone https://github.com/eKhattak/hackshare.git